Ensuring your brand safety online

 Under the principles businesses have their ad misplacement policies (involving CV tools, black and white lists) verified by ABC or an independent third party.
 Members are encouraged to ask their media agencies to urge their ad networks to gain independent verification to the new cross-industry version of the Principles.

 The GPPs aim to significantly reduce the risk of misplacement of advertising across the digital trading market, giving advertisers greater confidence in the systems they rely on.
-The 3D Action Group has officially endorsed the DTSG ‘Statement of Intent’, which supports the DTSG Principles.
+The Digital Action Group has officially endorsed the DTSG ‘Statement of Intent’, which supports the DTSG Principles.

 The last couple of years has seen the emergence of real-time Content Verification (CV) Tools, software programmes that promise to ensure, in real time, that their clients’ online advertising is not distributed to sites identified in advance as inappropriate or as “conflicting with the interests of the brand”.

-The following companies have had their policies and processes independently verified and have been issued with a seal and certificate:
+A number of companies have had their policies and processes independently verified and have been issued with a seal and certificate:

 Other companies have all pledged their commitment to being independently verified.